Mother Jones: Formative years

 Mary was a teenager when her family immigrated to Canada.
 In Canada (and later in the United States), the Harris family were victims of discrimination due to their immigrant status as well as their Catholic faith and Irish heritage.
 Mary received an education in Toronto at the Toronto Normal School, which was tuition-free and even paid a stipend to each student of one dollar per week for every semester completed.
-Mary did not graduate from the Toronto Normal School, but she was able to undergo enough training to occupy a teaching position at a convent in Monroe, Michigan, on August 31, 1859 at the age of 23.
+Mary did not graduate from the Toronto Normal School, but she was able to undergo enough training to take a teaching position at a convent in Monroe, Michigan, on August 31, 1859 at the age of 23.
 She was paid eight dollars per month, but the school was described as a "depressing place".
 After tiring of her assumed profession, she moved first to Chicago and then to Memphis, where in 1861 she married George E. Jones, a member and organizer of the National Union of Iron Moulders, which later became the International Molders and Foundry Workers Union of North America, which represented workers who specialized in building and repairing steam engines, mills, and other manufactured goods.
 Considering that Mary's husband was providing enough income to support the household, she altered her labor to housekeeping.

-The loss of her husband and their four children, three girls and a boy (all under the age of five), in 1867, during a yellow fever epidemic in Memphis marked a turning point in her life.
-After that tragedy, she returned to Chicago to begin another dressmaking business.
-She did work for those of the upper class of Chicago in the 1870s and 1880s.
-Then, four years later, she lost her home, shop, and possessions in the Great Chicago Fire of 1871.
-This huge fire destroyed many homes and shops.
+In 1867, Jones lost her husband and their four children, three girls and a boy all under the age of five, during a yellow fever epidemic in Memphis.
+After that loss, she returned to Chicago to open another dressmaking business.
+She did work for members of Chicago's upper class in the 1870s and 1880s.
+In 1871, four years after the death of her family, Jones lost her home, shop, and possessions in the Great Chicago Fire of 1871.
 Jones, like many others, helped rebuild the city.
 According to her autobiography, this led to her joining the Knights of Labor.

-She started organizing strikes.
+Jones started organizing strikes.
 At first the strikes and protests failed, sometimes ending with police shooting at and killing protesters.
-The Knights mainly attracted men, but by the middle of the decade member numbers leaped to more than a million, becoming the largest labor organization in the country.
+Most members of the Knights were men, and by the middle of the 1870s, member numbers leaped to more than a million, becoming the largest labor organization in the United States.
 The Haymarket Affair of 1886 and the fear of anarchism and social change incited by union organizations resulted in the demise of the Knights of Labor when an unknown person threw a bomb into an altercation between the Chicago police and workers on strike.
 Once the Knights ceased to exist, Mary Jones became involved mainly with the United Mine Workers (UMW).
 She frequently led UMW strikers in picketing and encouraged striking workers to stay on strike when management brought in strike-breakers and militias.
 She believed that "working men deserved a wage that would allow women to stay home to care for their kids."
 Around this time, strikes were getting better organized and started to produce greater results, such as better pay for the workers.